jialuncao/jialuncao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jialun CAO received her PhD degree from the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology <a href='https://hkust.edu.hk/'>(HKUST)</a>, under the supervision of <a href="https://www.cse.ust.hk/faculty/scc/">Prof. Shing-Chi Cheung</a> in the [CASTLE](https://aka.henryhc.net/castle) lab.
-She is now a [**Research Assistant Professor**](https://cse.hkust.edu.hk/admin/people/faculty/profile/jialuncao) in HKUST.
+I received the PhD degree from the Department of Computer Science and Engineering at The Hong Kong University of Science and Technology <a href='https://hkust.edu.hk/'>(HKUST)</a>, under the supervision of <a href="https://www.cse.ust.hk/faculty/scc/">Prof. Shing-Chi Cheung</a> in the [CASTLE](https://aka.henryhc.net/castle) lab.
+I am now a [**Research Assistant Professor**](https://cse.hkust.edu.hk/admin/people/faculty/profile/jialuncao) in HKUST.

-Her research interests lie in the intersection of <strong>Software Engineering (SE) and Large Language Models (LLMs)</strong>, with an emphasis on LLM4SE, and LLM Evaluation.
-She has publications at top conferences and journals, including ICSE, FSE, ASE, TOSEM, CAV, Usenix Security, AAAI, etc. She serves as a program committee member in top conferences such as ICSE, FSE, and ASE, SANER, Internetware, APSEC, etc; and is a reviewer for top journals including TOSEM, TSE, EmSE, etc. To date
+My research focuses on applying advanced AI techniques to **automate software implementation, testing, and program verification**, with the goal of producing software that is reliable by construction.
+My research interests lie in the intersection of Software Engineering (SE) and Large Language Models (LLMs), with an emphasis on LLM4SE, LLM4FM, and LLM Evaluation/Benchmarking.
+I have publications at top conferences and journals, including ICSE, FSE, ASE, TOSEM, CAV, Usenix Security, AAAI, etc. I serve as a program committee member in top conferences such as ICSE, FSE, ASE, SANER, Internetware, APSEC, etc, and am a reviewer for top journals including TOSEM, TSE, EmSE, etc. My doctoral dissertation, “Towards Automatic Testing and Fault Localization in Natural Language Processing Systems”, was recognized with the  🏆 **ACM SIGSOFT Outstanding Doctoral Dissertation Award for 2025** (Only 1~2 worldwide per year).
+Additionally, I received the 🏆 **2025 Young Scientist Award in Engineering Science** (Only 1 in Hong Kong per year).

-<strong style="color:#DE3163">I am on the job market now, seeking a tenure-track Assistant Professor position.
-Contact me if it's suitable😊</strong>

 # 🔥 News
+- *2025.12.17*: &nbsp;🎉🎉 One paper 📑 "EmbedAgent: Benchmarking Large Language Models in Embedded System Development" has been accepted by **ICSE 2026**!
+Congrats to Ruiyang!
+- *2025.12.13*: &nbsp;🎉🎉 I am honored to receive the 🏆 **2025 Young Scientist Award in Engineering Science**, awarded by Hong Kong Institution of Science (HKIST).
+Only 1 recipient each year in Hong Kong 🎉
 - *2025.08.14*: &nbsp;🎉🎉 One paper 📑 "Vulnerability-Affected Versions Identification: How Far Are We?" has been accepted by **ASE 2025**!
 Congrats to Xingchu!
 - *2025.05.15*: &nbsp;🎉🎉 Two papers 📑 "[From Informal to Formal](https://arxiv.org/abs/2501.16207)" and 📑 "[CruxEval-X](https://arxiv.org/pdf/2408.13001)" have been accepted by **ACL 2025 to the main** conference!
 Congrats!
 - *2025.05.01*: &nbsp;🎉🎉 Our paper 📑 "[Enhancing Differential Testing With LLMs For Testing Deep Learning Libraries](https://arxiv.org/abs/2406.07944)" has been accepted by **TOSEM**.
 Congrats to Ziniu!